Flux-Floquet instability in fluctuating superconductors: 3. Dynamical phase diagram of the driven SG model

-\paragraph{Photo-generated Josephson solitons.} In Fig.~\ref{fig:SGoverview}(a), we plot the dynamical phase diagram of the driven SG model under a magnetic field, by numerically solving Eqs.~(\ref{eq:rescaledEOM}) and (\ref{eq:rescaledBC}).
-In particular, we compute the maximum photo-induced phase difference across a bilayer segment of length $L$, $\Delta \theta^{\rm{max}}_{\rm{ind}} = \mbox{max} \{ \left.\theta\right|_{x=0}^{x=L} - \left. \theta_{\rm{eq}} \right|_{x=0}^{x=L} \} $ with $\theta_{\rm{eq}} = \theta (x, t_0)$, as a function of the pump amplitude, $V_0$, and magnetic field, $q$.
-Solitons in the SG model correspond to current loops known as Josephson vortices in the YBCO bilayer.
-The phase difference across a bilayer segment quantifies the net number of solitons injected inside the system, with $\Delta \theta^{\rm{max}}_{\rm{ind}} = 2 \pi$ corresponding to one (net) soliton.
-In the unpumped limit, $V_0 = 0$, a well known transition exists for high enough magnetic field, called the \textit{Pokrovsky-Talapov} transition\cite{Kasper20,Lazarides09}, where solitons proliferate inside the segment.
-Our simulations show that solitons can also be generated dynamically under strong driving, even in the presence of very small external magnetic field.
-The \textit{soliton regime} is marked by red in Fig.~\ref{fig:SGoverview}(a), and we observe a relatively sharp transition line as a function of $V_0$, which suggests the onset of an instability beyond some critical pumping amplitude.
 In Fig.~\ref{fig:SGoverview}(b) and (c), the phase and in-plane current spatial profiles are plotted for different times during the drive, for a ($V_0$, $q$) pair representative of the soliton regime, see the green circle in Fig.~\ref{fig:SGoverview}(a).
 We observe that the small localized phase profile near the edge, present in equilibrium, monotonically grows upon driving until it becomes a full $2 \pi$ soliton, which then enters the system.
-The typical phase and current profiles observed in the blue region of the phase diagram, i.e., where full solitons are not excited, are depicted in Fig.~\ref{fig:SGoverview}(d) and (e).
-We refer to this region as the \textit{pre-soliton regime}, as the boundary-localized dynamical feature resembles a soliton but has a significantly smaller amplitude.
+The typical phase and current profiles observed in the dark blue region of the phase diagram, i.e., where full solitons are not excited, are depicted in Fig.~\ref{fig:SGoverview}(d) and (e).
+We dubbed this the pre-soliton regime, as the boundary-localized dynamical feature resembles a soliton but has a significantly smaller amplitude.
 We find that experiments\cite{Sebastian24} are deep in the pre-soliton regime, with $V_0 \approx 3.5$ and $q \approx 10^{-4} - 10^{-5}$ such that $\theta(t=0) \ll 1 $ and $\Delta \theta^{\rm{max}}_{\rm{ind}} \lesssim 0.1$.

-We note that, compared with $j_x$, $\theta$ and therefore the Josephson current $j_z$ can be greatly enhanced relative to its initial value.
-The time dependent Josephson current serves as an antenna localized near the edge which drives an enhanced $B$ field that decays into the bulk.
+We emphasize that the instability initially takes place at the edge.
+The phase's growth produces currents which serve as an antenna localized near the edge that drives an enhanced $B$ field decaying into the bulk.
+It is also worth noting that in the unstable regime, the effective Josephson energy (denoted $\eta$ in what follows) becomes negative, causing the current along $z$, and also along $x$---shown in Fig.~\ref{fig:SGoverview}(c) and (e)---to reverse direction relative to the equilibrium diamagnetic current.
+As a result, the generated $B$ field is \textit{paramagnetic} and can be orders of magnitude larger than the equilibrium screening field.
+This is the key physical consequence of our work and has important implications for interpreting experiments on YBCO.

 In Fig.~\ref{fig:SGresults}(a), we plot the $\Delta \theta_{\rm{ind}} = \left.\theta\right|_{x=0}^{x=L} - \left. \theta_{\rm{eq}} \right|_{x=0}^{x=L}$ profiles as function of time, for several values of $q$ in the experimental range, at $V_0 = 3.5$.
 We find that $\Delta \theta_{\rm{ind}}$ is positive and increases during pumping, before returning back to equilibrium after the pump pulse is gone.
 The full solution of Eqs.~\eqref{eq:rescaledEOM} and \eqref{eq:rescaledBC} shows a linear dependence of $\Delta \theta^{\rm{max}}_{\rm{ind}}$ vs. $q$ in the pre-soliton regime, for fixed $V_0$, see the orange points in Fig.~\ref{fig:SGresults}(b).
 The orange curve in Fig.~\ref{fig:SGresults}(c) illustrates the behavior of $\Delta \theta^{\rm{max}}_{\rm{ind}}$ with respect to pump fluence, $V^2_0$, for fixed $q$.
 Here we observe a linear increase, similar to an inverse Faraday effect\cite{Hamed21}, for small fluences $V^2_0 < 10$.
 Beyond a critical value of $V^2_0 \approx 10 $, we find an exponential growth of the maximal photo-induced phase difference.